aidatuhcic/webcharlie/README.md

-# betawebsite
+# webcharlie
-Beta Website for the group Web Charlie 2022, GEOM 99.
+Website for the group Web Charlie 2022, GEOM 99.